Q: Dear SaaStr: How Do I Compete with a Company that has Unlimited Capital — and I Don’t?

 Do they have a strong brand?
 If not, it may not matter.
 There is no “winner” yet.
 The #1 brand trumps capital.

 But if they have a strong brand and you aren’t even at scale yet … yes, it can be tough.
+They’ve started to reach escape velocity, and you haven’t.
+Still, this isn’t 2006 or even 2016.
+Today, every category can have multiple unicorns.

 - Be cheaper.
 As a space evolves, the leader generally gets more expensive.
 This almost always leaves room at the bottom.
 Salesforce is $200/month now for the edition you’ll likely use.
 That leaves a lot of money for a $20/month product.

 - Be 2–10x better — at just one important thing.
-(The rest stuff you can be merely OK at).
+(The rest of stuff for now you can be merely OK at).
 You don’t have to achieve parity with your Ultrafunded Competitor in everything.
 But if you have one important thing they don’t — Slack integration, localization, an important mobile app, a special dashboard, who knows — that the customers will pay for … you can still win those deals.

 Fighting parity, with a hyper-funded start-up, is frustrating.